-Your motorhome is designed to give many years of use as a leisure purpose vehicle.
+Your motorhome is designed to give many years of use as a leisure purpose vehicle and not as a permanent residence.
 Regular maintenance however will not only ensure trouble free service, but will also enhance your vehicles value.

 Your supplying dealer is responsible for all aspects of your customer care.
 We would suggest that you make a note of the dealers name and contact information in the dedicated space in the front of this handbook as this would speed up the process of answering any queries you may have.
-Should you require assistance, your supplying dealer is fully conversant with the correct procedures that should be followed to get any issues resolved in a timely manner.
+Should you require assistance, your supplying dealer is fully conversant with the correct procedures that should be followed to get any issues resolved in a timely manner

-For total piece of mind all Auto-Trail vehicles are supplied with a comprehensive warranty.
+For total piece of mind all Auto-Trail vehicles are supplied with a comprehensive warranty for vehicles registered in the UK.
 Please ensure that your supplying dealer has fully explained all aspects of the terms and conditions of your vehicle warranty and the necessary servicing requirements.